xianyi555/rails-pet-lab/docs/part-v.md

     The tests for the `Owner` model are in `spec/models/owner_spec`.
   </details>

-1. Add validations to the `Pet` model.
+2. Add validations to the `Pet` model.
 Then, test your validations with `rspec spec/models/pet_spec.rb`.
 If you're not sure of the quality of your tests, try a few valid and invalid inputs in the console to make sure invalid inputs don't get saved.

-1. In the pet controller, modify the `create` action.
+3. In the pet controller, modify the `create` action.
 If there is an error in the creation of the new pet, add a flash message.
 Then, redirect back to the new pet form for that owner.

+4. Stretch: add tests for the `date_of_birth_cannot_be_in_the_future` and `age` model methods of the `Pet` model class.